awwad/depresolve/README.md

 ##Resolver Documentation
-**The resolver subpackage is a later addition NOT YET DOCUMENTED HERE (TODO) that provides package dependency conflict resolution and assessments of resolvability, also primarily for experimental purposes.**
+The resolver subpackage provides package dependency conflict resolution and assessments of resolvability of conflicts, primarily for experimental purposes.

 Two dependency resolvers are provided, a backtracking resolver (depresolve.resolver.resolvability), and a SAT solver (integrating external package enthought/depsolver).
 Documentation here will refer primarily to the internal backtracking resolver.